codingatkca/interview_experience/README.md

 - Whar rehashing in Hashet/Hash Map?
 - How many number of Threads can executed in Cuncurrent HashMap/Hashset parally?
 - How can you decarease/reduce  network letency?
+- How do you design Load Balancer ?

 # Ops Fundamental
 ----------------------------------